 The Fund, for example, may make an investment at the same time that one or more affiliated accounts is disposing of the same or a similar investment.
 Conflicts may also arise in cases when clients invest in different parts of an issuer's capital structure, including circumstances in which one or more clients own private securities or obligations of an issuer and other clients may own public securities of the same issuer.
 Actions by investors in one part of the capital structure could disadvantage investors in another part of the capital structure.
 In addition, purchases or sales of the same investment may be made for two or more clients on the same date.
-There can be no assurance that a client will not receive less (or more) of a certain investment than it would otherwise receive if this conflict of interest among clients did not exist.
-In effecting transactions, it may not be possible, or consistent with the investment objectives of clients, to purchase or sell securities at the same time or at the same prices.
+There can be no assurance that a client will not receive less (or more) of a certain investment than it would otherwise receive if this conflict of interest among clients, to purchase or sell securities at the same time or at the same prices.